thautwarm/typed-bnf-csharp-demo/README.md

 typealias list = System.Collections.Generic.List
 typealias dict = System.Collections.Generic.Dictionary

-// Some declarations. they specifies what you need to
+// Some declarations.
+They will specify what you need
-// provide for generating this parser. val nil : forall 'a. () -> list['a]
+// to provide for compiling this grammar. val nil : forall 'a. () -> list['a]
 val append : forall 'a. (list['a], 'a) -> list['a]
 val mk_dict: forall 'k 'v. (list[('k, 'v)]) -> dict['k, 'v]